island-is/island.is/libs/testing/e2e/README.md

    yarn e2e <app-name> --skip-nx-cache
   ```

-- **Run with Specific Tag**: Run only the tests tagged with a specific tag:
+- **Run with a Specific Tag**: Run only the tests tagged with a specific tag:

   ```bash
    yarn e2e <app-name> --grep @fast